Galaxies99/TransCG/README.md

 ## News

+2022-10-02: For a stable checkpoint that corresponds to the paper, please see [this version](https://github.com/Galaxies99/TransCG/tree/f80708ac4243e9f9d3f5a7b11afd863b21506f76) of our repository.
+Shifting problems in this version may be solved by calculating the difference of the average depth before and after refining, and then subtract the difference from the refining depths.

-2022-09-20: New checkpoint is released.
+2022-09-20: New checkpoint (**not stable yet**) is released.
 Check the [Quick Start](#quick-start) section for details.

 2022-09-16: New version of DFNet code is released.
 Many thanks to [@cxt98](https://github.com/cxt98) for fixing the bugs and [@haberger](https://github.com/haberger) for mentioning it.